 According to The Gregg Reference Manual, a less common way to handle a long quote is like this example, which includes Laura’s entire message:

 “May I ask you a question?
 I can’t seem to find a consistent answer online.

 “I manage our intranet at work.
 We do stories each day and often need to copy text from other sites.
 How do I correctly punctuate long copied passages?”

 You noticed that the quoted material is not indented.
 The quotation is set off with opening quotation marks at the beginning of each paragraph, but the closing quotation mark appears only at the end of the quotation.

 I admit having combined the two approaches in the past, apparently incorrectly.
 When I published Business Writing With Heart: How to Build Great Work Relationships One Message at a Time, my copyeditor pointed out my error.

 Somewhere I had learned to both indent and use quotation marks for a block quote.
 But not one of my reference manuals that discuss block quotations–not The Chicago Manual of Style, The Gregg Reference Manual, Garner’s Modern American Usage, or Publication Manual of the American Psychological Association–even mentions that approach.
 That means I must have learned the rule incorrectly.

-My course Punctuation for Professionals can help you learn or relearn the rules of punctuation.
+Our course Punctuation for Professionals can help you learn or relearn the rules of punctuation.
 Try it for free.